learnbyexample/learn_ruby_oneliners/ruby_oneliners.md

 ## Multiline fixed string substitution

 You can use file slurping for fixed string multiline search and replace requirements.
 Both `sub` and `gsub` methods allow matching fixed string if the first argument is a string instead of a regexp object.
-Since `\` is special in replacement section, you'll have to escape it to provide a fixed string.
+Since `\` is special in the replacement section, you'll have to use block form to provide the replacement string.

 The below example is substituting complete lines.
 The solution will work for partial lines as well, provided there is no newline character at the end of `search.txt` and `repl.txt` files.